Nemuloso/CubeMapGenerator/README.md

 ### Troubleshooting

 * Update your graphics drivers
+* Try rightclicking the solution in the Solution Explorer and choose "Retarget Solution"

 * Before building the project, check the following settings:
   * Navigate in the topmenu to "Project"->"hdr_envmap_generator-Properties".